Progymnasmata: Narrative (diēgēma)

 This elementary assignment was to simply write a narrative (not to be confused with fable).
 It is assumed that this training is a result of Aristotle's theory of categories and introduces students to the four values of narrative, which is perspicuity, incisiveness, persuasiveness, and purity of language.
 The content of the narrative exercise in the progymnasmata is either political, historical, or based on fiction.
 Just as diegesis indicates the narrative plot of a film, the so-called narrative of a speech or oration moves the content forth.

 Anecdote (chreia)

 Students were asked to take an action or saying of a famous person and elaborate on it.
-They were to develop the meanings of these actions or quotations with the framing under the headings of praise, paraphrase, cause, example of meaning, compare and contrast, testimonies, and an epilogue; anecdote is something that is frequently used in the Bible.
+They were to develop the meanings of these actions or quotations with the framing under the headings of praise, paraphrase, cause, example of meaning, compare and contrast, testimonies, and an epilogue.

 Maxim (gnōmē)

-Maxim or proverbs were first described by Aristotle, and in Aphthonius's book are divided into, protreptic, apotreptic, declarative, simple, and compound.
+Maxim or proverbs were first described by Aristotle, and in Aphthonius's book are divided into protreptic, apotreptic, declarative, simple, and compound.
 A moral generalization was given to students about a writer, and they were asked to create something similar to an anecdote about the writer.